gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 as a heroic triplet.
 "That is good governance."

 I never did it, of course.
-I can imagine the jokes people would tell, the parodies they would compose...the respect they would no longer have.
+I can imagine the jokes people would tell, the parodies they would compose…the respect they would no longer have.
 How could anyone respect an emir who was so earnest and so dull as to commission an epic poem about lentil blight?
 I would have been in stitches myself, back when I did Lady Kembe's bidding.